-Each purchase made with our affiliate Bookshop link (in the title of each book mentioned) goes to support authors, illustrators, and staff with disabilities!
+Each purchase made with our affiliate Bookshop link (in the title of each book mentioned) goes towards supporting authors, illustrators, and staff with disabilities!
 Books that aren’t on Bookshop have been linked to Goodreads.

 I was really excited to read this because I thought it would be empowering.
 Instead, I found a history lesson featuring Jennifer Keelan.
 The fact that she is being spotlighted is amazing, but my issue is with the story structure and overall execution of it.
-For starters, it is very long for a picture book.
-I’d guess maybe 1,500 words, and it was written almost like a textbook for kids/crossing into chapter book writing.
-For example on page 6, “Jennifer and her family hear about activists who are working to make sure people with disabilities have access to public places, like schools.
+For starters, it is very long for a picture book (I’d guess maybe 1,500 words) and is written almost like a textbook for kids/crossing into chapter book writing.
+For example, on page 6, “Jennifer and her family hear about activists who are working to make sure people with disabilities have access to public places, like schools.
 They want to know more, so they attend a strategy meeting.
 Jennifer has never seen anything like it!
 The room is full of grown-ups with all sorts of disabilities.
 Some use wheelchairs.
 Some use canes.
-None of there are sitting around waiting for things to change.
+None of them are sitting around waiting for things to change.
 They’re shouting, laughing, and planning a big protest to get wheelchair lifts on buses.”
-There were great points where the author uses “STOP” to show inaccessible moments and the main character climbing the stairs at the end, but there was nothing that connected all these different moments into a linear story.
-In fact, it felt as though an adult wrote a memoir about this person’s childhood, instead of making it feel like the main character was sharing it through her eyes.
-The ending was also not satisfactory because the fight that had potential to be the most powerful aspect of this book fell flat.
+There are great points, such as where the author uses “STOP” to show inaccessible moments and when the main character climbs the stairs at the end, but there’s nothing that connects all these different moments into a linear story.
+In fact, it feels as though an adult wrote a memoir about this person’s childhood instead of making it feel like the main character is sharing it through her eyes.
+The ending is also not satisfactory because the fight that has potential to be the most powerful aspect of this book falls flat.

-This was written for kids without physical disabilities who may have parents who want to talk about disability differences with them.
-This is not a bad thing, it’s great to have a book get the conversation started about someone in a wheelchair, but just like in A Very Special Critter, the parent gives the solution to the main non-physically disabled character, Charley, about: “Different isn’t weird, sad, bad, or strange.
+This was written for kids without physical disabilities who have parents who want to talk about disability differences with them.
+This is not a bad thing: it’s great to have a book that gets the conversation started about someone in a wheelchair, but just like in A Very Special Critter, the parent gives the solution to the main non-physically disabled character, Charley, about how: “Different isn’t weird, sad, bad, or strange.
 Different is different.
 And different is OK!”
 And again, it would have been better if the main character came to that conclusion on his own.
 Every page seemed to focus on “being different/having differences” to the point where it became preachy and more educational than an actual story.
-For example: “‘Some people can’t hear or speak and need to use their hands to communicate.
+For example, one of the lines is: “‘Some people can’t hear or speak and need to use their hands to communicate.
 Some people need special machines to help them walk or breathe.
 Some people can’t see because they’re blind and need special canes to get around.’”
 Additionally, placing the burden on the girl in the wheelchair to teach Charley about disabilities is problematic in the real world.
-The story did a great job of showing of what a child might be thinking when looking at someone in a wheelchair and no hands, but I would have liked the focus more on them forming a friendship and “showing” about disability inclusion rather then educating about it.
+The story did a great job of showing what a child might be thinking when looking at someone in a wheelchair and no hands, but I would have liked the focus more on them forming a friendship and “showing” about disability inclusion rather than educating about it

-The shortest and simplest book (about 100 words) on both review lists.
-The story was told from a non-disabled boy about wondering if the new boy in a wheelchair could do the same things he could.
-And the answer was of course he could.
-The language, story, and curiosity of this book fits pretty well with a five or six year-old who may be wondering the same things.
-It’s basic and gets the conversation started for someone who’s never seen someone in a wheelchair before, but there was nothing that made this book memorable for me.
+This story is the shortest and simplest book (about 100 words) on both review lists.
+It is told by a non-disabled boy who wonders if a new boy in a wheelchair can do the same things as him.
+And the answer is, of course, he could.
+The language, story, and curiosity of this book fit pretty well with a 5 or 6-year-old who may be wondering the same things.
+It’s basic and gets the conversation started for someone who’s never seen someone in a wheelchair before, but there’s nothing that makes this book memorable for me.

-At first I was worried this book would become educationally focused on disability when it included, “I could barely breathe when I was born.”
+At first, I was worried this book would become educationally focused on disability when it included the line, “I could barely breathe when I was born.”
 But the way it used that description/introduction of the main character’s disability worked rather well.
-And I appreciated this line, “Mom says, ‘Imagine you are dancing.’
+And I appreciated this line: “Mom says, ‘Imagine you are dancing.’
 I don’t want to imagine, I want to dance.”
-This was a great view from the girl saying what she wanted, supporting the problems I mentioned above in Ben’s Adventures.
-Throughout the book, the story focused on her fear of having doubts of being a dancer, but at the end and through inclusion used by others, she realized she could dance.
-This was also really fun to read and I enjoyed the character’s personality and arc.
+This was a great view from the girl voicing what she wants, in contrast to Ben’s Adventures.
+Throughout the book, the story focused on her fear of having doubts about being a dancer, but at the end and through inclusion by others, she realized she could dance.
+This was also really fun to read, and I enjoyed the character’s personality and arc.

 If you didn’t see the illustrations, you wouldn’t know the main character was in a wheelchair.
 It made me wonder if the author intended to have a disabled character or if the illustrator added that as an afterthought.
-Even though there was mention of other characters’ abilities, like, “On the count of three, my sister jumps.”
-As well as, “The bully pushes a young girl to the ground.
+Even though there was mention of other characters’ abilities, like, “On the count of three, my sister jumps,” as well as, “The bully pushes a young girl to the ground.
 Then he grabs her kite and runs into his house.
-The girl gets to her feet. “ Throughout the book, movements of people and kites were described in detail.
-But there was no mention of the main character sitting in his wheelchair or rolling to the edge of the roof.
+The girl gets to her feet” this was still unclear.
+Throughout the book, movements of people and kites were described in detail but there was no mention of the main character sitting in his wheelchair or rolling to the edge of the roof.
 It was mostly him pulling and controlling the kites.
-It’s great when a story focuses on a story that doesn’t focus on disability, but completely ignoring it doesn’t make the story feel complete or authentic.
-The topic and culture of the kite tradition (Basant) was interesting to experience, but I would have liked more of a satisfactory ending.
+It’s great when a story with a disabled main character focuses on a plot unrelated to their disability, but completely ignoring it doesn’t make the story feel complete nor authentic.
+The topic of the kite tradition (Basant) was interesting, but I would have liked more of a satisfactory ending.

 I was curious how this book would play off the original Goldilocks and the Three Bears tale.
 It matched the expected story of a girl going into a bear’s house, breaking Baby Bear’s chair, eating his porridge, and sleeping in his bed.
-The twist though was explaining to readers, which was written to educate non-disabled kids about disability, about Baby Bear’s life as a bear in a wheelchair.
+The twist, though, was that the book aimed to educate non-disabled kids about disability, about Baby Bear’s life as a bear in a wheelchair.
 It talked about a sliding board, a special bed, and going to physical therapy.
-This concept was pretty well laid out, but I would have liked to see the focus more of the friendship of Goldilocks and Baby Bear instead of explaining to her about his disability and equipment (although, most kids would be curious about this).
+This concept was pretty well laid out, but I would have liked to see the focus more on Goldilocks’ and Baby Bear’s friendship instead of him just explaining to her about his disability and equipment (although most kids would be curious about this).
 I also was hoping the Bear family would go on a walk to collect pine cones instead of going to physical therapy because this message of Baby Bear in the wheelchair highly focuses on him through a medical lens, which was borderline upsetting to me because I try to get away from people seeing me through that lens.
-However, the language didn’t devalue Baby Bear and I think this would be a fun read for non-disabled children curious about someone in a wheelchair.
+However, the language didn’t devalue Baby Bear, and I think this would be a fun read for non-disabled children curious about someone in a wheelchair.

-We hope you enjoyed all the reviews!
-Do you have picture books featuring a character in a wheelchair that you like or don’t?
+Hope you enjoyed all the reviews!
+Do you have picture books featuring a character in a wheelchair that you like or don’t like?
 Let us know in the comments below or on social media. #includas #IncludasReviews